viniciusgerevini/sse-client/README.md

 # SSE Client

-EventSource implementation to handle streams of Server-Sent Events.
+EventSource implementation in Rust to handle streams of Server-Sent Events.
 It handles connections, redirections, retries and message parsing.

 To know more about SSE: <a href="https://html.spec.whatwg.org/multipage/server-sent-events.html" target="_new">Standard</a> | <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventSource" target="_new">EventSource interface</a>